What is meant by spaying or ovariohysterectomy?

 - Prevention of breast cancer.
 Dogs spayed before their first heat have less than 0.5% chance of developing breast cancer.

 - Elimination of the risk of uterine and ovarian cancer.

 - Spayed dogs generally live longer lives than those that are unspayed.

 - Reduces the likelihood of dogs having separation anxiety or fearful elimination.

 The operation may be performed for several medical conditions.
 These include:

-- Dystocia (difficult birthing) or post caesarean-section surgery
+- Dystocia (difficult birthing) or post cesarean-section surgery.

-Spaying doesn't cause a change in personality, guarding instincts, intelligence, playfulness or affection.
+Spaying does not cause a change in personality, intelligence, playfulness, or affection.